 Hair Loss and How to Re-Grow Beautiful Hair

 Important truth: Diet changes hair.
 When you change your diet, you’re guaranteed to undergo hair replacement.
-Most folks switching to a healthier diet report some hair loss shortly after they switch.
-Some panic, deciding they’re not getting some important nutrient or might be doing something wrong in their transition.
+Most folks switching to a healthier diet initially report some hair loss shortly after they switch.
+Some panic, deciding they’re not getting enough of some important nutrient, or that they might be doing something wrong as part of their transition.

-Once you’ve decided and are actively including more raw foods into your diet, you start consuming more nutrients than some whole neighborhoods.
+Once you’ve decided to and are actively are including more raw foods into your diet, you start consuming more nutrients than, in some cases, entire neighborhoods!
 If you do drop some hair, nutritional deficiency likely isn’t the cause.
 This is the stage where people tend to say raw food “doesn’t work” and revert to old eating habits.
 Unwise!
 This is the time to educate yourself.